 If anyone else saw you get hit, talk to them and ask for their names and contact information.
-Witness statements can be very helpful in a pedestrian accident case, and getting contact information will make it easier for your lawyer to reach out to these people.
+Witness statements can be beneficial in a pedestrian accident case, and getting contact information will make it easier for your lawyer to reach out to these people.

 Get the Driver’s Information

-Hopefully, the driver who hit you pulled over right afterward.
-If they are at the scene, get their:
+If the driver who hit you remained at the scene, get their information such as: